 - The loan is secured by your home.
 This means your home serves as collateral for the loan; if you fail to make your payments, the lender can foreclose on the home

-- You "itemize" deductions on your tax return, meaning you list all of your deductible expenses, add them up, and then deduct the total amount.
+- You "itemize" deductions on your tax return, meaning you list all of your deductible expenses, add them up, and then deduct the total amount from your income.
 The alternative to itemizing is to take a standard tax deduction, which is a set amount you can claim regardless of your actual expenses.
 (Learn more about itemizing with "What Are Itemized Tax Deductions?")

 When you use TurboTax, it helps you decide which option—itemizing or the standard deduction—will save you more money.
-At year's end, your mortgage lender sends you a statement, called Form 1098, explaining how much you paid in interest.
+At year's end, your mortgage lender sends you a statement, called Form 1098, explaining how much you paid in interest during the year.

 Mortgage points paid